pjastam/pjastam.github.io/_posts/2018-02-13-speed-skating-talent-management-app.md

 ---
 layout: post
-title: "Speed skating talent management app"
+title: "Speed skating app for talent management & scouting"
 date: 2018-02-13
 comments: true
 ---

-I published the code of the Shiny front-end to my speed skating app at [GitHub](https://github.com/pjastam/shiny-speedskating).
-This app is useful for talent management by scouts, trainers and coaches of speed skating teams.
+I published the code of the Shiny front-end to my speed skating app at GitHub [here](https://github.com/pjastam/shiny-speedskating).
+This app is useful for talent management & scouting of junior speed skaters.
 [Speed skating](https://en.wikipedia.org/wiki/Speed_skating) is a popular winter sport in [the Netherlands](https://en.wikipedia.org/wiki/Netherlands).

 #### What is the problem?